This is an old version of our guide to the LEARNS act.

 Can the LEARNS Act be repealed?

-Citizens for Arkansas Public Education and Students aims to repeal the LEARNS Act through a referendum, giving the final say to Arkansas voters.
-Steven Grappe, chair of the ballot question committee, said the group formed in the wake of opposition to Sanders' education legislation.
+Citizens for Arkansas Public Education and Students (CAPES) aimed to repeal the LEARNS Act through a referendum, giving the final say to Arkansas voters.
+However, that effort failed to get enough signatures, the state secretary of state's office said Aug.
+4

 Under Article 5, Section 1 of the Arkansas Constitution, citizens have the right to repeal laws passed by the state Legislature through a referendum.
 To get a referendum on the ballot, a ballot question committee has until 90 days after the Legislature adjourns to collect signatures.